apigee/devrel/references/cicd-jenkins/jenkins/README.md

   apigee-cicd/jenkins:latest
 ```

-After the initialization is completed, you can login in the Jenkins web UI `http://localhost:8080` using the `admin` user and the password you specified before.
+After the initialization is completed, you can login with the Jenkins web UI `http://localhost:8080` using the `admin` user and the password you specified before.

 ## Jenkinsfile-Runner